damcha02/study_hours/README.md

 Clone the git repo, then go into the directory.

 #### Linux terminal
-If you have a Linux terminal, you can run the shell script `setup.sh`, follow the instructions of the script.
+If you have a Linux terminal, you can run the shell script `setup.sh <optional_custom_dir_name>`, follow the instructions of the script.
 Afterward the setup phase you can run the `run_tracker.sh` script for the tracker itself, or you can always visit the `build` directory and run the executable.

 ```
 git clone https://github.com/damcha02/study_hours.git

 cd study_hours

-./setup.sh
+./setup.sh <optional_custom_dir_name>

 ./run_tracker.sh
 ```